 EPA ~ Environmental Protection Agency

-ethernet cables ~ A twisted pair copper cable usually used at endpoints in networks from a home or office router to individual devices, for faster and more secure internet connections with minimal levels of radiation.
+ethernet cables ~ A twisted-pair copper cable usually used at endpoints in networks from a home or office router to individual devices for faster and more secure internet connections than wireless transmission, with far lower levels of radiation.
 Category 5 cables are called Cat 5, and are adequate for 3G speeds.
-Cat 6, Cat 7, and Cat 8 cables are better, with each category improving on transmission speed and capacity.
+Cat 6, Cat 7, and Cat 8 cables are available, with each category improving on transmission speed and capacity.

 FCC ~ United States Federal Communications Commission

 FCC Guidelines ~ Telecommunications Industry limits for EMF radiation exposure.
 The guidelines in the USA and most of Western Europe are the highest in the world, and therefore the least protective.
 There are thousands of studies showing biological harm at dose-exposure levels far below the FCC guidelines.
 The guidelines were arrived at by dismissing any effects of EMF microwave radiation other than thermal heating, and are presented in terms of thermal heating.
 Claims that the FCC guidelines represent safety limits are false, and it has been proven that such claims are based on fraudulent science.
 Click here for a chart comparing guidelines of various countries to dose-exposure levels proven through peer-reviewed studies to result in biological damage.